 - The role of the physician assistant(s) in the delivery of care should be defined through mutually agreed upon guidelines that are developed by the physician and the physician assistant and based on the physician’s delegatory style.

 - The physician must be available for consultation with the physician assistant at all times either in person or through telecommunication systems or other means.

-- The extent of the involvement by the physician assistant in the assessment and implementation of treatment will depend on the complexity and acuity of the patient’s condition and the training and experience and preparation of the physician assistant as adjudged by the physician.
+- The extent of the involvement by the physician assistant in the assessment and implementation of treatment will depend on the complexity and acuity of the patient’s condition and the education, experience and preparation of the physician assistant as adjudged by the physician.

 - Patients should be made clearly aware at all times whether they are being cared for by a physician or a physician assistant.